plotly/dash-sample-apps/apps/dash-manufacture-spc-dashboard/README.md

 # Manufacturing SPC Dashboard

 ## Introduction
-`Dash-manufacture-spc-dashboard` is a dashboard for monitoring read-time process quality along manufacture production line.
+`Dash-manufacture-spc-dashboard` is a dashboard for monitoring real-time process quality along manufacture production line.
 This is a demo of Dash interactive Python framework developed by [Plotly](https//plot.ly/).

 ## Screenshots